Sabbir2809/nodejs-express-mongodb/README.md

 - Node versions are formatted like **4.1.9** where these are `major.minor.patch` versions.
 - you can install all dependencies again using `npm install` again
 - **package-lock.json** has exact versions installed and link of dependencies of each package.
-- use `npm update` to update packages safely. `npm outdated` shows outdated and latets versions of packages installed in your **package.json**
+- use `npm update` to update packages safely. `npm outdated` shows outdated and latest versions of packages installed in your **package.json**
 - use `npm uninstall <package-name>` to uninstall packages from `package.json`
 - `node_modules` should not be shared - you can make `.gitignore`to ignore them to be uploaded.